cmjagtap/Machine-Learning-Python/README.md

 #### DESCRIPTION:

-	This was a practise done by me for Machine Learning .

-#### BUILDING AND EXECUTING:

-- ##### working :

-	python3 program_name.py.
+	This is basic practise with python and jupyter notebook .

 for contribution Make Pull request Thanks